Phonotonal

 • Demo Stacked

 The sacks filled with demos overwhelm the team.
-Original 106 presenter Xan Phillips hosts The Mag Awards with amazing performances from the winners that were selected by the readers.
+Original 106 presenter Xan Phillips hosts the second Mag Awards show with amazing performances from the winners selected by the readers.

 The Mag Awards 2007